 The dividend withholding mechanics in Moldova are clear and, for the main western European treaty partners, well-established.
 The 6% domestic rate applies by default; the 5% treaty rate is available for qualifying corporate shareholders with a ≥25% participation upon presentation of a valid residency certificate.
 UK-connected founders need specialist input on the treaty position before planning their first distribution.

 For questions about company formation in Moldova, structuring, and ongoing compliance, the starting point is the company formation overview.
+The withholding and certificate cycle is part of the broader accounting service in Moldova that supports filings to SFS.
 For situation-specific advice on distribution planning and treaty claims, reach out through the contact page.